Back to rpg

 Magic is split into the various specialities.
 Some specialisations give abilities at various levels of skill.

 Deflection is a response to another spell or effect.
 It deflects a single spell's physical manifestation away from the caster in the direction pointed.
-The distance deflected = remaining PP x10'.
-(If still in the area of effect they save at +4) Against breath weapons and similar cone spells the caster creates a protected cone shaped area with him at the apex.
-The caster may only deflect spells up to 1 level above his Force capability.
-The caster is drained of the number of PP = to the deflected spell less 1 level.
-Dragons breath weapons count as at least level 5 and up to level 9 for ancient ones.
+Against breath weapons and similar cone spells the caster creates a protected cone shaped area with him at the apex.
+The caster rolls to determine the damage deflected so a high level spell will overwhelm a weak deflection.
+The caster rolls deflection effectivness then determines the spell level necessary to completely deflect the damage.
+The number of PP drained = damage less 1 spell level.

 Athletics